bitst0rm-pub/Formatter/README.md

             // In the case you want to use Plugin B with "css", then you should remove
             // the "css" from plugin A or just disable it, as there is no guarantee of the
             // execution order between the two, and determining your favorist is not possible.
-            // Solution: Use the "format_on_unique" option to workaround this.
+            // Solution: Use the "format_on_priority" option to workaround this.
             "format_on_save": false,

             // Auto formatting whenever code is pasted into the current file/view.